DanStevensonCO/northcoders-news-react-frontend/README.md

 - `axios`: The project requires connection to my backend application and the data contained in it (more info on that repo [here](https://github.com/DanStevensonCO/be-nc-news).)
 Axios creates API calls to the backend.
 - `@reach/router`: React is, by default, a single-page application (SPA) framework.
 Reach Router allows this project to include multiple, dynamic routes (e.g. `/topic-name/articles/article-id`).
 - `netlify`: This project is hosted on Netlify, and the Netlify NPM is for deployment handling.

+## Find out more about the backend

+This frontend repo connects to the backend database and APIs.

+The backend project repo is on GitHub here: https://github.com/DanStevensonCO/be-nc-news

+It is hosted on Heroku, and API documentation is available here: https://nc-news-dan-stevenson.herokuapp.com/api